 The Secret To Make High-Intensity Work Continually

 Let’s get back to HIIT workouts to get you lean for your figure contest.
 Most important, don’t overuse these workouts.
 What’s usually recommended is 3 to 4 high-intensity workouts a week and never do them after a high intensity leg workout.
 Also, why 10 to 30 second intervals?
 I’m so glad you asked.

-You see, you need to build your tolerance and get in condition.
+You need to build your tolerance and get in condition.
 People are different and respond in different ways to certain things.
-You have to experiment and decide what you like best and what works best for you.
-You might want to start with 10 second intervals and then see if you can move on to 30 seconds.
+Experiment and decide what you like best and what works best for you.
+Perhaps start with 10 second intervals and then see if you can move on to 30 seconds.
 You don’t want to overdo it or risk hurting yourself.
 It probably would be good to keep your workouts around 20 minutes and really focus the hardest on your short bursts.

 On the other hand, some say that your HIIT shouldn’t last no more than 10 minutes.
 Work hard?
 Ten minutes should do the trick.
 Up to 15 plus minutes?
 You’re not doing true HIIT and not working hard enough.
 That’s what some say anyway.

 These are quality HIIT workouts to get you lean.
 Find out more on how to workout to get cut and even stage-ready in my Contest Prep Crash Course.
 Learn the in’s and out’s to what it takes to get in shape and stage-ready.
 Get it FREE from the link below…

 Karen Sessions NSCA-CPT